Michael Stefanic: Professional career

+Los Angeles Angels

 After submitting for the 2018 Major League Baseball draft but going undrafted, Stefanic compiled a résumé and highlight compilation and sent it to 150–200 executives from all 30 MLB teams.
-Stefanic signed with the Los Angeles Angels as a free agent in July 2018 after being contacted by Angels coach Chris Mosch, who was seeking a replacement for an injured player on the Arizona Complex League Angels team.
+Stefanic signed with the Los Angeles Angels as a free agent on July 19, 2018, after being contacted by Angels coach Chris Mosch, who was seeking a replacement for an injured player on the Arizona Complex League Angels team.
 He spent his first professional season in the Arizona League and with the Orem Owlz, batting .351 over 14 games.
 Stefanic spent 2019 with the Burlington Bees and Inland Empire 66ers, batting .282 with three home runs and 47 runs batted in (RBI) over 102 games.
-He did not play a minor league game in 2020 because the season was cancelled due to the COVID-19 pandemic.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He started 2021 with the Rocket City Trash Pandas before being promoted to the Salt Lake Bees.
-Over 125 games between the two teams, he batted .336 with 17 home runs, 63 RBIs, and 26 doubles.
+Over 125 games between the two teams, he batted .336 with 17 home runs, 63 RBI, and 26 doubles.

 On July 2, 2022, Stefanic was promoted to the majors for the first time, joining the Angels during their road series against the Houston Astros.
-He made his major league debut on July 3, 2022, batting sixth and playing second base against the Houston Astros at Minute Maid Park.
+He made his major league debut the next day, batting sixth and playing second base against the Houston Astros at Minute Maid Park.
 He recorded his first major league hit on July 5, a pinch-hit single in the 9th inning off of Miami Marlins pitcher Tanner Scott at loanDepot Park.
 He subsequently scored his first major league run on a sacrifice fly from Taylor Ward.
 Through his first seven games, Stefanic batted .389 with an on-base percentage of .500, causing Angels manager Phil Nevin to promote him to the leadoff spot in the lineup on July 12.
 On July 28, Stefanic was optioned to Salt Lake.
 On September 14, he was recalled to the Angels.

 Stefanic was optioned to the Triple-A Salt Lake Bees to start the 2023 season.
+In 25 games for the Angels, he batted .290/.380/.355 with no home runs and six RBI.

+Stefanic began the 2024 season after suffering a strained left quadricep in spring training.
+On April 30, he was transferred to the 60–day injured list.
+Stefanic was activated from the injured list on May 29, and was subsequently optioned to Triple–A Salt Lake.
+In 40 games for the Angels, he slashed .218/.301/.255 with eight RBI.
+On October 24, Stefanic was removed from the 40–man roster and sent outright to Salt Lake.
+He elected free agency following the season on November 4.